This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: JPEG Experiment

-For this experiment, we again train on the CUB-200-2011 dataset.
-But first, we choose 100 classes at random (i.e. half of the classes) and apply JPEG compression with $20\%$ quality to the images of these classes (see Fig. \ref{fig:jpeg_compression}).

-To assess whether the interpretations stay consistent for images with and without compression artefacts, we consider a given test image $\mathbf{x}$ of a compressed class and check if the compressed version of $\mathbf{x}$ (denoted $\mathbf{\bar{x}}$) is classified correctly.
+\textbf{Methodology: }For this experiment, we again train on the CUB-200-2011 dataset.
+But first, we draw 100 classes (half of the classes) at random and apply JPEG compression with $20\%$ quality to the images of these classes (see Fig. \ref{fig:jpeg_compression}).\\ To assess whether the interpretations stay consistent for images with and without compression artefacts, we consider a given test image $\mathbf{x}$ of a compressed class and check if the compressed version of $\mathbf{x}$ (denoted $\mathbf{\bar{x}}$) is classified correctly.
 If so, we record the similarity score for the most activated prototype (denoted $\mathbf{p}_l$) for $\mathbf{\bar{x}}$ and track how the score of this prototype changes when we instead feed $\mathbf{x}$ into the network.
 If the scores for $\mathbf{p}_l$ differ significantly, then the ProtoPNet does not consider $\mathbf{x}$ and $\mathbf{\bar{x}}$ similar in the same manner as humans would, which in turn suggests that the right-to-left implication does not always hold.